 As proposed in SED v1.0, we released an article about our experiment through the scientific news services of our University, to describe and share our progress we made with the experiment (see Appendix B for links to the articles).
-Further articles are planned for October and for March 2014, to present the outcome of our experiment.
+Further articles are planned for January and May 2014, to present the outcome of our experiment.